feichao93/temme/docs/en/04-multiple-selector.md

 ## Multiple Selectors

-Temme supports multiple selectors at top-level and in children selectors.
+Temme supports multiple selectors at top-level and in children selectors (sub-selectors of an array-capture).
 Every selector should end with a semicolon.
-But if the selector ends with curly brace, then the semicolon is optional.
+However when the selector ends with a closing curly brace, the semicolon is optional.

 ### Examples